FelixLaufer/DFA/README.md

-# DFA
-DFA - Direct Filter Approach (Marc Wildi)
+# DFA - Direct Filter Approach (Marc Wildi)
-Efficient C++ implementation of the original R code of DFA from marc Wildi
+Efficient C++ implementation of the original R code of DFA for custom direct FIR filter design from Marc Wildi